raspberrychris/3dprintersking/content/posts/best-3d-printers-for-beginners.md

 The original Prusa i3 MK3s+ is a 3D printer for beginners that can hold its own against all the printers on this list.
 It offers exceptional print quality and easy operation, making it an excellent choice for home 3D printing enthusiasts alike!

-But at USD 749 (without shipping), this high-end model represents quite literally another leap in price from our previous recommendations, which would make someone who was just getting started with DIY projects think twice before investing so much money into what could turn out to be only mediocre results - even though we know firsthand how great these machines typically perform once fully assembled.
+This high-end model represents quite literally another leap in price from our previous recommendations, which would make someone who was just getting started with DIY projects think twice before investing so much money into what could turn out to be only mediocre results - even though we know firsthand how great these machines typically perform once fully assembled.

 The new MK3S+ has been out for a few months now, and it's clear from the feedback that this printer will be an excellent addition in any home or professional setting.
 The automatic bed leveling feature means you can focus on what matters most: printing!
 With its slicing software—which even allows users without technical know-how easy accesses information about their models-and crash detection tools if something goes wrong during operation (this is a nice feature that makes working with this model just that much more enjoyable), it's clear that the MK3S+ was designed with its users and their needs in mind.